NEW ENTRY In Yeh Rishta Kya Kehlata Hai; THIS Child Actor To Play Pranali Aka Akshara’s Son Post Leap

 The makers recently introduced a heartbreaking track with Akshara losing her twin babies after suffering a miscarriage and the family blaming her for Neil's death.
 In fact, even Abhimanyu thinks the same.
 After this, he asked for divorce from her leaving fans heartbroken.

 Yes, AbhiRa are parting ways again as another leap is likely to get introduced in the show.
 As shown in the recent episode, Akshara leaves Abhimanyu's house while her family is trying to find her.
-However, she's shattered as Abhimanyu ended their relationship and gets on a bus without knowing where it is headed.
+On the other hand, he's shattered as Abhimanyu ended their relationship and gets on a bus without knowing where it is headed.
 However, a stranger helps her selflessly.

-According to the latest buzz, Akshara will have a son post the leap.
-Yes, you read that right!

-As per a Tellychakkar report, child actor Shreyansh Kaurav will be seen playing Pranali Rathod's onscreen son in Yeh Rishta Kya Kehlata Hai.
+As per a Tellychakkar report, child actor Shreyansh Kaurav will be seen playing Pranali Rathod's onscreen son in Yeh Rishta Kya Kehlata Hai while Abhinav (Jay Soni) might be seen as his father.

+While an official announcement is still awaited, looks like the makers have planned some intriguing twists for viewers after the leap.
+But, fans are upset with another separation of Abhi and Akshara.
+They are also unhappy with the exit of Paras Priyadarshan aka Neil from Yeh Rishta Kya Kehlata Hai.
+In a recent interview, the actor revealed that it was a mutual decision.
+Talking about bididng adieu to the show, he said, "I am basically from Delhi, so I am planning to spend time with my family for New Year's.
+Yes, my track in Yeh Rishta is over.
+It was a mutual decision and I do not want to comment more on that.
+The track had a new story and I also had my plans, so it was a mutual decision to part ways.
+Yeh Rishta was a great experience working with the entire team."
+While the story line is fetching a mixed response from loyal viewers, the show is still faring well on the TRP front and constantly features among the top 10 most-viewed shows across channels.
+Keep watching this space for more updates!

+While an official announcement is still awaited, looks like the makers have planned some intriguing twists for viewers after the leap.
+But, fans are upset with another separation of Abhi and Akshara.

 Keep watching this space for more updates!